Mysuru

 Group central-city attractions together, then do outer points in a separate cab loop.

-Best areas to stay in Mysuru
+Best Areas to Stay in Mysuru

 Gokulam